 After undergoing numerous tests she was officially diagnosed with Stage 4 Ovarian Cancer on 18th January 2018.
 The Cancer had metastasized and as a result of her current state of health, there was no cure or treatment available for her.

 I was told to take her home, give her palliative care and get her affairs in order.

 Needless to say I was beyond shocked when my beautiful Mom passed away in my arms, two weeks later".

 I have a deep yearning inside of me to tell as many people as I can about my journey and my Mothers “six weeks to live” and to raise awareness of the signs and symptoms that lead to Cancer.

-Having experienced “six weeks to live” was an incredibly hard journey for me and together with this amazing project, we hope to create awareness and help others during this very difficult time and most importantly, save lives.
+Having experienced “six weeks to live” was an incredibly hard journey for me and together with this amazing project, I hope to create awareness and help others during this very difficult time and most importantly, change lives.

 Through my journey, I realized how difficult the path that one has to walk is, whether you are the patient or the family of the patient.

 The non-profit raises funds and creates cancer awareness for those who have been diagnosed.
 The organisation’s aim is to gather support from individuals and businesses who can contribute in any way they can.

 One out of four people are affected by cancer in South Africa.
 This staggering statistic makes one realise how prevalent the disease is and how important it is to be surrounded by friends and family for support.
 True to the saying, ‘cancer can be beaten’, however, it is essential that one obtains enough funds to combat the illness as quite a lot of money goes into the treatment of cancer.